shararehl/NumberToTextConvertor/README.md

 NumberToTextConvertor: An Implementation of INumberToTextConvertor which takes an INumberToTextLanguageFormatter implementation for Converting Number to the desired language format.

 --------------------------------------------------------------------------------------------------------------------------
-AKQA.Common.Tests
+NTT.Common.Tests
 --------------------------------------------------------------------------------------------------------------------------
 Contains tests for all combination of INumberToTextConvertor and INumberToTextLanguageFormatter implementations.
 NUnit was used for writing tests.

 --------------------------------------------------------------------------------------------------------------------------
-AKQA.Web.Server
+NTT.Web.Server
 --------------------------------------------------------------------------------------------------------------------------
 An OWIN hosted Web Api providing service for formatting number.
 The Controller needs an implementation of INumberToTextConvertor which is injected using Autofac.

  --------------------------------------------------------------------------------------------------------------------------
- AKQA.Web.Server.Tests
+ NTT.Web.Server.Tests
  --------------------------------------------------------------------------------------------------------------------------
-Unit Tests for AKQA.Web.Server Controller using NUnit.
+Unit Tests for NTT.Web.Server Controller using NUnit.

 --------------------------------------------------------------------------------------------------------------------------
-AKQA.Web.Client
+NTT.Web.Client
 --------------------------------------------------------------------------------------------------------------------------
-A simple frontend application implemented using Angularjs to showcase usage of AKQA.Web.Server service.
+A simple frontend application implemented using Angularjs to showcase usage of NTT.Web.Server service.